 - Chopped ripe avocado, sliced grilled chicken breast, or crumbled feta cheese (optional toppings)

-Preheat your grill.
+Preheat your grill over a medium flame.
 Score the fleshy cut side of the zucchini and squash halves with a few small shallow slits.
 This will help them cook faster and more evenly.
 Brush the cut sides of the squash lightly with olive oil.
 Sprinkle lightly with salt.

 Coat the asparagus and corn lightly on all sides with olive oil.
 Sprinkle lightly with salt.